Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Model and Methods

 Accordingly, within a given particle ordering $x_{Q_{1}}\leq\hdots \leq x_{Q_{N_{p}}}$, the eigenstates of the model~\eqref{eq:Ham} can be expressed as

 where $A(Q|P) = \mathrm{sign}(P)\mathrm{sign}(Q)$ with $P$ and $Q$ being permutations introduced to account for the eigenstates' dependence on the relative ordering of the particle coordinates $x_{j}$ and quasimomenta $k_{j}$, with $\varphi$ being the spin wavefunction.
 The latter accounts for all different components of the system, which can be obtained by nesting the Bethe ansatz \cite{sutherland1968further}.
-As a result, the spin-like rapidities for each additional colour $\Lambda_{\beta}$ are all housed in $\varphi$.
+As a result, the spin-like rapidities for each additional colour $\Lambda_{\alpha}$, which are the conserved quantities for the SU($N$) degrees of freedom (see Appendix~\ref{SpinChargeSep}), are all housed in $\varphi$~\cite{sutherland1968further,takahashi1970many-body}.
 In particular, we note that the ground-state of the system correspond to real $k_{j}$, $\Lambda_{\alpha}$.

-Despite the access to the energy spectrum is greatly simplified due to integrability, the calculation of the exact correlation functions remains a very challenging problem \cite{korepin1997quantum}, especially in the mesoscopic regime of large but finite $N_{p}$ and $L$ \cite{essler2005one}.
+Despite the access to the energy spectrum is greatly simplified due to integrability, the calculation of the exact correlation functions remains a very challenging problem \cite{korepin1997quantum}, especially in the mesoscopic regime of large but finite $N_{p}$ and $L$ \cite{essler2005one,caux2009correlation}.